unChaz/sci-fi-5e/srd/mechanics/combat.md

 ##### Bonus Actions

 Various class features, tek skills, and other abilities let you take an additional action on your turn called a bonus action.
-The Cunning Action feature, for example, allows a rogue to take a bonus action.
+The Cunning Action feature, for example, allows a scoundrel to take a bonus action.
 You can take a bonus action only when a special ability, tek skill, or other feature of the game states that you can do something as a bonus action.
 You otherwise don’t have a bonus action to take.

 You can take only one bonus action on your turn, so you must choose which bonus action to use when you have more than one available.